 This exercise is HUGE in helping you really get the hang of the MEANING behind the worksheet you are putting together…so I recommend printing out the question sheet a few times and using it whenever you are ready start a new download.

 If you’re REALLY needing to step up your download, newsletter and funnel game this year…you’ll want to check out the FIRST PHASE of the “Wham!
 Bam!
 Business Plan” membership!!
 This phase of the membership site is dedicated to defining your ideal customer, refining your message, and polishing a stunning and stand-out brand that attracts your readers and customers like me to a cookie jar.
 0_o

-Click the button below to check out the membership, and join us for less than the cost of tonight’s dinner!!!
+Want to get even MORE tips on helping your followers focus on your solution?
+Click the button below to check out the success path webinar training, and join us for less than the cost of tonight’s dinner!!!
 (I’ll be in the kitchen…making cookies. *sigh*)